MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/java-adapters/index.md

 configurationAPI.getPropertyValue("DB_url");
 ```

+When the adapter configuration is modified from the MobileFirst console, the JAX-RS application is reloaded and its `init` method is called again.

 The `getServerJNDIProperty` method can also be used to retrieve a JNDI property from your server configuration.

 > Learn more about `ConfigurationAPI` in the user documentation.